Set Up SAML and SCIM Integration in Azure AD¶

 Monitoring SCIM Provisioning¶

-SSH to the Alation host.
+Use SSH to connect to the Alation server.

-Enter the Alation shell:
+Enter the Alation shell using the following command:

 Navigate to the directory /opt/alation/site/logs.

 To exit the tail mode, press Ctrl+C

 Nested Groups Are Not Supported¶